 The developer environment can become a managed environment.
-However, managed environment use rights are not included in the developer plan.
-As a result, end users will require premium licenses in order to run their assets in a managed developer environment.
+However, managed environment use rights aren't included in the developer plan.
+As a result, end users require premium licenses in order to run their assets in a managed developer environment.

 Why does a banner appear with apps running in the developer environment?

 Since developer environments aren't intended to support production scenarios, apps display a temporary banner to remind makers about them running in a developer environment.
 This banner will no longer appear if you move the app from a developer environment to a non-developer environment.